signalogic/SigSRF_SDK/mediaTest_readme.md

 ./mediaTest -M0 -cx86 -ipcaps/DtmfRtpEvent.pcap -oout_dtmf.pcap -Csession_config/g711_dtmfevent_config -L
 ```

-A log file example showing incoming DTMF event packets and how they are translated to buffer output packets is shown below in "Packet Stats Logging".
+A log file example showing incoming DTMF event packets and how they are translated to buffer output packets is included in "Packet Stats Logging", below.

 If DTMF handling is enabled with the SigSRF background process, then DTMF events are fully automated and the user program does not need to call APIs or make any other intervention.